Cripple Creek (Mountain Man)

-- Cripple Creek is a co-ed program open to anyone 14 years of age or older.
+- Cripple Creek is open to anyone 14 years of age or older.
 Scouts, Venturers, and adult leaders are all invited to participate.

-- Cripple Creek does not have female staff members, so co-ed Venturing crews will need to provide appropriate Leadership as necessary.
+- Cripple Creek does not have female staff members, so units with female youth will need to provide appropriate leadership as necessary.

 - All participants should be in general good health and sound physical condition.
 Participants will be allowed into the program based on the staff’s discretion and leader recommendations.